northstowekarate/northstowekarate.github.io/posts/2026/events/06-20-kyu-grading/index.md

 ## Fees

-To train the fee is £15.
-To grade the fee is £25 - this includes the training fee, which is compulsory.
+The training fee is £15.
+The grading fee is £25 - this includes the training fee, which is compulsory.

 ## Event Details